-Dunedin’s transport infrastructure faces threats from the effects of climate change.
+Dunedin’s transport system faces threats from the effects of climate change.
 In some cases, the existing network also encourages and locks people into unsustainable travel patterns.

-Promote the integration of land use and transport planning to reduce the demand for vehicle travel, and plan and prioritise to ensure Dunedin’s critical transport infrastructure is resilient in the face of future threats and constraints.
+Promote the integration of land use and transport planning to reduce the demand for vehicle travel, and plan, prioritise and support local community responses, to ensure Dunedin’s critical transport infrastructure is resilient in the face of future threats and constraints.

 - Reduced reliance on fossil fuel-based products for transport and transport infrastructure.